Cloud rap: Characteristics

 Cloud rap is defined by the use of ethereal, psychedelic and soft samples as well as the inclusion of trap style drums, drawing primary influences from lo-fi hip-hop and chillwave.
-The genre's production style draws heavily from general mellow and relaxed sounds that are atypical to traditional hip-hop such as ambient and new age music.
-While esoteric melodic chopped samples have been lifted from J-pop, video game music and anime soundtracks.
+The genre's production style draws heavily from general mellow and relaxed sounds that are atypical to traditional hip-hop such as ambient and new age music, while esoteric melodic chopped samples have been lifted from J-pop, video game music and anime soundtracks.

 Cloud rap's lyrics sometimes revolve around themes of love and betrayal, as well as more typical themes found in popular music such as sex, drugs, and alienation.

-Cloud rap pulls from a diversity of rap sounds and locales: from both the East and West Coasts and the South.
+The style pulls from a diversity of rap sounds and locales: from both the East and West Coasts and the South.
 In particular, cloud rap often utilizes looped samples from downtempo, ambient, new age and chillout music, as well as British female singers such as Sade and Imogen Heap.
 Often, cloud rap is released independently of record labels, and cloud rap artists rely on internet services (such as SoundCloud, YouTube, and Twitter) to distribute and promote their music.

 Cloud rap production is characterized by ethereal synths, reverb-heavy beats, distorted samples, and a chopped, lo-fi musical style.
 The genre leans heavily into melody, blending elements from various genres while maintaining a strong connection to hip-hop.
 With many of the genre's pioneers taking major influences from witch house and chillwave, many artists have producers in common like Clams Casino, 90's Bambino, and SpaceGhostPurrp.